Epithelioid Mesothelioma

 Epithelioid Mesothelioma Symptoms

 Common mesothelioma epithelioid symptoms include chest or abdominal pain, shortness of breath, and fluid buildup.
-Which symptoms you’ll develop depends on where the cancer forms.
+Symptoms appear 10-50 years after asbestos exposure.

 Pleural epithelioid mesotheliomaPeritoneal epithelioid mesothelioma